-3.2 Prohibited fencing materials
+4.1 Prohibited fencing materials

-- (1) In constructing a fence a person must not use - (a) broken glass or any other potentially harmful projections or material; - (b) asbestos fibre; - (c) material that is likely to collapse or fall, or part of which is likely to collapse or fall, from any cause; - (d) pre-used materials unless the material is painted or treated to the satisfaction of the local government.
+- (1) In constructing a fence a person must not use: - (a) broken glass or any other potentially harmful projections or material; - (b) asbestos fibre;

+- (c) material that is likely to collapse or fall, or part of which is likely to collapse or fall, from any cause; - (d) pre-used materials unless the material is painted or treated to the satisfaction of the local government. - (2) A person shall not construct a masonry fence that is not constructed in accordance with AS3700 Masonry Structures.

-3.3 Gates in boundary fences
+4.2 Gates in boundary fences

-A person shall not install a gate in a boundary fence which does not - without first obtaining the written approval of the local government.
+A person shall not install a gate in a boundary fence which does not - unless approved otherwise by the local government.